 What to do Immediately Following an Accident in the Workplace

 If you’re involved in an accident at work, the first thing you should do is take a few deep breaths to make sure you’re calm.
 Once you’ve done this, assess the situation and determine if you need medical attention.
-If you or someone else is injured, call for help and provide first aid if possible.
+If you or someone else is injured, call for help and see if you can get your hands on some first aid boxes and kits if possible so that you can start treating any minor injuries immediately.
 It’s also important to make sure the area is safe and secure—if the accident happened in an area with hazardous materials, you should take steps to contain the spill or secure the area.

 And if the accident resulted in any damage to property or equipment, it’s important to document the damages.
 Take pictures, note any visible damages, and make sure to write down any relevant details (e.g. time, date, location, etc.).
 This information can be used if you need to make a worker’s compensation claim or file a lawsuit.